Sip - Restaurant near First Night fireworks on Boston Common - located on Washington Street in the Theatre District

 Seafood kimchi ramen soup at Fin's - You could probably ask them to make a vegetarian version - just don't add the seafood

 Also in that direction, about a block down Tremont Street from Boston Common, is Abby Lane (255 Tremont Street), another Theatre District restaurant.
-The chef is Jason Santos - very talented and creative.
+Look for traditional American casual dishes - but with creative (and tasty) twists.

 Abby Lane's nacho plate - definitely large enough to share, which is what my daughter and I did with this one, followed by steaming bowls of hot onion soup